jwdink/ETML/README.md

  "Find the oddball in this image"}
 ```

 When a cell array like this is supplied, the stimulus in the 'Stim' column will be presented once for EACH of these messages.
-If 'Stim' specifies a folder rather than a single file, each file in that folder will be presented once for each of these messages.
-In the latter case, all the stim-files will be looped through paired with the first question, before starting over and looping through the second question, etc. You can also randomly sample from these question/stim-item pairings with the options described in
+Similarly, if 'Stim' specifies a folder (not a single file), each image will be shown three times in a row, one for each message.
+So if you want *all* stim-files in a folder to be shown, make sure your TrialNum column reflects this: for example, for ten images in a folder, and three different 'before' messages, the "TrialNum" column should specify `[1:30]` (3 trials for each of the 10 images).

-Make sure your TrialNum column reflects this: for example, if you have ten images in a folder, and you have three different 'before' messages, your "TrialNum" column should specify `[1:30]` (3 trials for each of the 10 images).
+You can also randomly sample from these question/stim-item pairings with the options described in the previous section ('Method of Drawing Stim from Folder').
+One useful option is the non-consecutive option: randomly select an stim-item and a question to show before/after it, with the constraint that the same stim-item can't be shown twice in a row.

 BeforeStimText and AfterStimText must match: if one is a cell array of length three, the other must be too.
 If you'd like to change the before text with a cell array but always have the same after text, you could just make the after text a cell array with the same item in each cell.
 ___